South Pacific (1958 film)

-South Pacific is a 1958 American romantic musical film based on the 1949 Rodgers and Hammerstein musical South Pacific, which in turn is loosely based on James A. Michener's 1947 short-story collection Tales of the South Pacific.
-The film, directed by Joshua Logan, stars Rossano Brazzi, Mitzi Gaynor, John Kerr and Ray Walston in the leading roles with Juanita Hall as Bloody Mary, the part that she had played in the original stage production.
-The film was nominated for three Academy Awards, winning the Academy Award for Best Sound for Fred Hynes.
+South Pacific is a 1958 American romantic musical film directed by Joshua Logan, based on the 1949 Rodgers and Hammerstein stage musical, which in turn was based on James A. Michener's 1947 short-story collection Tales of the South Pacific.
+It stars Rossano Brazzi, Mitzi Gaynor, John Kerr, Ray Walston, and France Nuyen in the leading roles with Juanita Hall as Bloody Mary, the part that she had played in the original stage production.
 It is set in 1943, during World War II, on an island in the South Pacific.

+The film was released in a roadshow presentation by Magna Theatre Corporation on March 19, 1958, and in general release by 20th Century Fox.
+South Pacific was a great commercial success, becoming was the highest-grossing Rodgers and Hammerstein musical film until the release of The Sound of Music.
+At the 31st Academy Awards, the film won for Best Sound out of three total nominations.
+It was also nominated for three Golden Globes, including Best Motion Picture – Musical or Comedy and Best Actress in a Motion Picture – Musical or Comedy (for Mitzi Gaynor).

 Plot

 During World War II, the U.S. Navy and U.S. Marines are preparing a counteroffensive against the Imperial Japanese Navy in the islands of the South Pacific.
 Lieutenant Joe Cable, a Marine officer, asks a local French planter, Emile de Becque, to assist with a reconnaissance mission behind Japanese lines, but de Becque declines; he has fallen in love with U.S. Navy nurse Nellie Forbush and does not want to get involved.

 Luther Billis, a Navy Construction Battalion sailor (Seabee), persuades Cable to visit the nearby island of Bali Hai, where Cable falls in love with a local girl, Liat.
-Nellie, although in love with de Becque, is tormented by the revelation that he had children with a Polynesian woman (who has since died) and runs away, while Cable says he will not marry Liat; he is distressed by the thought of bringing her back to his family, fearing their reaction.
+Nellie is appalled at the revelation that de Becque had children with a Polynesian woman (who has since died), revealing her prejudice, while Cable says he will not marry Liat; he is distressed by the thought of bringing her back to his family, fearing their reaction.
+Liat's mother, Bloody Mary, says in that case she will marry Liat to Jacques Barrere, a French planter old enough to be her father.

 Distraught by his separation from Nellie and with nothing to lose, de Becque volunteers to go with Cable, who wishes to complete the mission and live the rest of his life on Bali Hai with Liat.
 The two men fly to a local fishing boat in order to secretly access a Japanese-held island, to provide vital intelligence for the U.S. Navy.
 The group comes under heavy fire from a Japanese plane and Cable is killed, but the mission is a success and the Navy gains knowledge that allows it to move on the Japanese forces.

 De Becque survives the gunfire and is rescued.
 He returns home to find his children being cared for by Nellie, who has changed her mind about them and about Emile's late wife.
 She and Emile reconcile and reunite.